 33. Speer F, Carrasco LC, Kimura CC "Allergy to phenylpropanolamine."
 Ann Allergy 40 (1978): 32-4

 34. Neveus T, Tuvemo T, Lackgren G, Stenberg A "Bladder capacity and renal concentrating ability in enuresis: Pathogenic implications."
 J Urol 165 (2001): 2022-5

 35. Swenson RD, Golper TA, Bennett WM "Acute renal failure and rhabdomyolysis after ingestion of phenylpropanolamine-containing diet pills."
 JAMA 248 (1982): 1216

 36. Singer DR, Simpson JG, Catto GR, Johnston AW "Drug hypersensitivity causing granulomatous interstitial nephritis."
 Am J Kidney Dis 11 (1988): 357-9

-Not all side effects for Mega-Trim may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Mega-Trim may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Mega-Trim (phenylpropanolamine)

 - Side Effects

 - During Pregnancy